KGeri201/THAPMU/README.md

 //#define MQTT_HOST "example.com"
 #define MQTT_PORT 1883
 ```
-3. Change the library according to your sensor.
+2. Change the library according to your sensor.
 ```ino
 #include <Adafruit_BME280.h>

 // Sensor I2C
 Adafruit_BME280 sensor;
 ```
-4. You will have to flash the ESP.
+3. You will have to flash the ESP.
     - Using the version with the integrated serial adapter:
       - You will have to remove the sensor and connect the GND Pin with the WRT (write) Pin via a jumper.
       - After that you can upload the code to it.
       - Remove the jumper and plug the board out then in again to reset it.
     - Using your own seperate serial adapter:
       - follow the instructions to your board.
+4. To display your data you will need to have a mqtt broker and grafana equipped with a mqtt datasource plugin.
+For that you can download this amazing [docker](https://gist.github.com/HimbeersaftLP/82b2a1be7708ddcf71746cd86f2c5de0).
+5. Make a new dashboard with mqtt as a datasource and subscribe to your topics.
-5. After that you are up and running.
+6. After that you are up and running.
 Just plug the board in somewhere and wait for it to connect to your WLAN and to the MQTT broker.

 ## Credits